UnixJunkie/PLI/README.md

 [Voronoi partitioning][voronoi] and interaction propensities (including geometric preferences) have been derived from over 30,000 [PDB][pdb] entries.

-Much of the PLI methodology was published recently:

-**Protein-Ligand-Informatics force field (PLIff): towards a fully knowledge driven “force field” for biomolecular interactions**

-M.L.
-Verdonk, R.F.
-Ludlow, I. Giangreco, and P.C.
-Rathi

-*J. Med.
-Chem., Just Accepted Manuscript*

-DOI: [10.1021/acs.jmedchem.6b00716][doi]

-We are actively developing the PLI code and will release an updated version in July 2016.

 ## Features ##
 * Score protein-ligand interactions (for example docking/VS poses)
 * Solvent Mapping